janheuer/anthem/README.md

    anthem translate --with tau-star program.lp | anthem translate --with ordered-completion
 ```

+Some example logic programs as well as their ordered completion produced by anthem are included in `res/examples/orderd_completion/translating`.

 This branch also includes a prototypical implementation for verifying the ordered completion of a program.
 The inputs for this verification problem are a logic program `Π` and a theory `T`.
 Given these inputs anthem tries to verify that the formula `OC(Π) -> T` holds.